ralferlebach/moodle-enrol_adele/README.md

 This plugin introduces these additional capabilities:

-* **enrol/adele:config** - configure ADELE enrolment instances and use the management page.
+* **enrol/adele:config** - configure AdeLe enrolment instances and use the management page.
-* **enrol/adele:unenrol** - unenrol users from an ADELE enrolment instance.
+* **enrol/adele:unenrol** - unenrol users from an AdeLe enrolment instance.

 Both are deliberately restrictive.
 This plugin owns its enrolments: manual enrolment and manual unenrolment through the participants page are refused, because an enrolment removed by hand would be recreated by the next reconciliation.